-The Filters section of DivvyCloud is where you find the exploratory tools for surfacing problems of interest among your resources.
-Filters specify conditions DivvyCloud searches for in identifying matching resources.
+The Query Filters section of InsightCloudSec is where you find the tools to surface problems of interest among your resources.
+Query Filters specify the conditions InsightCloudSec searches for in identifying matching resources.
 Reports or actions can then be made on matched resources.

-- Examining the filters that are relevant to your cloud environments
+Examining the Query Filters that are relevant to your cloud environments.

-Once you have identified filters of interest, you can learn details, such as description, supported clouds, supported resources, and configuration requirements.
-You can also view the underlying code to understand how a given filter works.
+Once you have identified Query Filters of interest, you can learn details, such as description, supported clouds, supported resources, and configuration requirements.
+You can also view the underlying code to understand how a given Query Filter works.

-Once you have an understanding of what is available, you can take actions, including reporting, using filters.
+Once you have an understanding of what is available, you can take actions, including reporting, using Query Filters.
 Actions are used with:

-In both cases, you will likely combine filters and specify filter configurations to identify only the resources you want to identify.
+In both cases, you will likely combine Query Filters and specify configurations to identify only the resources you want to explore

 - Resource Is Not Encrypted

 - Resource Contains Tag Key and Value Regular Expression

 In addition to matching Query Filters (or combinations of Query Filters), you can also search for resources that fail to match Query Filters.
 For example, you might specify that a key/value is not equal to